Welcome to DHTI!

 One of our most important programs is Career Learning where participants complete two stages.
 The first stage is a 36-hour, in-depth course designed to teach participants how to work as a team, HIPAA, and the differences between working at a clinic, hospital, and skilled nursing facility.
 Upon completion of the first stage, participants will experience work in different healthcare settings through job shadowing and volunteering.

 If you would like to learn more about how you can continue or start your career in healthcare in the Bay Area, come to our next Healthcare Career Awareness Day.
-Keep up with us at @DHTIOakland and on facebook at Diversity in Health Training Institute.
+Keep up with us at Twitter @DHTIOakland Instagram and Facebook at Diversity in Health Training Institute.
+Click on the links below.
+Thank you.